 Teaching Children about Money: Ages 4-13

 Teaching children about money and how it works can be fun in addition to being valuable.
-It’s up to you to decide when to begin teaching your children about money, but it’s also important to be prepared, should they start asking questions.
+It’s up to you to decide when to begin teaching your children about money, but it’s also important to be prepared should they start asking questions about money.
 After all, if you don’t teach your young children about finances, who will?
-These tips will help prepare you to teach smart financial habits.
+The following money tips will help get you prepared so you feel confident teaching smart financial habits.

 Earning an allowance is one of the best ways to teach kids the value of money and begin instilling the importance of saving.
-Around the age of 10, incentives help for completing simple tasks like emptying garbage or putting away the utensils from the dishwasher, cleaning their room, or other simple but necessary chores.
-Chores are a natural way to adapt your child to the working world early on.
+Around the age of 10, incentives for helping complete simple tasks like emptying the garbage, putting away the utensils from the dishwasher, cleaning their room, or other simple but necessary chores.
+Chores are a natural way to adapt your child to the working world.
 You can also allocate an allowance into different buckets such as savings, spending, and charitable giving.
-Consider the use of labeled envelopes to split the allowance every time and have them contribute at church or a local charity in person to reap the emotional reward of supporting a cause.
+Consider the use of labeled envelopes or piggy banks to split the allowance every time and have them contribute at church or a local charity in person to reap the emotional reward of supporting a cause.

 We’ve all made mistakes with our money, either spending too much or not saving enough.
 Whatever it is, we often learn from these situations.
-As your child approaches their teens, sharing stories about your past money mistakes or successes can help them learn from mistakes or prepare for success.
+As your child approaches their teens, sharing stories about your past money mistakes and successes with children can help them learn lessons faster without having to make the same blunders.
 These stories can be as complex or as simple as you want, depending on the child’s age and personality.
-Stories are an easy way to connect with children and to pass down family history as well as money values.
-Begin to show them the college savings you have built up over time.
+Stories are also an easy way to connect with children and to pass down family history as well as money values.
+Begin to show them that long-term saving like creating a college savings account builds over time.

-Around the age of 8 or so, if your child wants to buy something they really wanted like a new toy.
+Around the age of 12 or so, your child might have saved enough money to buy something they really wanted like a new toy.
 However, if your child doesn’t quite have enough, use this opportunity as a learning experience.
 Resist the impulse to simply give them the amount they’re short.
 Instead, help them think of ways they can earn extra money and inspire entrepreneurship.
-This can help give them the confidence to solve their own problems, as well as develop more appreciation for money.
+This can help give them the confidence to solve their own problems, as well as develop a better appreciation for money.
 This experience will also help your child evaluate whether or not the item they want is worth the extra work.

 Set up a bank account

-Once your child is old enough to at least have a basic understanding of concepts like interest (again, this will vary for each child), you should make a visit to Great Midwest Bank to set up his or her first bank account.
+Once your child is old enough and has a good understanding of concepts like earned interest (again, this will vary for each child), you can make a visit to Great Midwest Bank to set up his or her first bank account.
 Go one step further by using our TouchBanking App.
 It’s a handy tool for depositing birthday checks.
 It’s also a quick way to show them how much is in their account.
 When they know how much money they have, your child will feel more in control.
 Rename the account with their first name so they can see it online.
 By helping your children understand these concepts at an early age, you can ensure they have plenty of practice.

 Find your balance

-Some parents think it’s inappropriate to discuss finances with children.
+We know some parents think it’s inappropriate to discuss their finances with children.
 Sharing detailed information may lead to anxiety or stress.
 It’s important to find the right balance so that your children are aware of the things they can do to improve their finances.
 While money will become a bigger part of their lives when your children are older, you shouldn’t put money ahead of more age-appropriate worries, such as school or developing social skills.

 Lead by example